Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-We confine our discussion to the case of the \(\zeta\)-function, which constitutes a unitary family, meaning that \(\zeta(\frac12 + i t)\) is modeled by the characteristic polynomial of Haar-random matrices from \(U(N)\). \begin{principle}{The Keating-Snaith Law.}{}{x:principle:KSlaw} \(\zeta(\frac12 + i t)\) for \(t\approx T\) is modeled by \(\Lambda_A(e^{i\theta})\) for Haar-random \(A\in U(N)\), where \(N = \log(T/2\pi)\).\end{principle} A key component of \hyperref[x:principle:KSlaw]{Principle~{\xreffont\ref{x:principle:KSlaw}}} is the identification \(N=\log(T/2\pi)\), where ``\(=\)'' means ``is an integer close to''.
+We confine our discussion to the case of the \(\zeta\)-function, which constitutes a unitary family, meaning that \(\zeta(\frac12 + i t)\) is modeled by the characteristic polynomial of Haar-random matrices from \(U(N)\). \begin{principle}{Principle}{The Keating-Snaith Law.}{}{KSlaw} Model \(\zeta(\frac12 + i t)\) for \(t\approx T\) by \(\Lambda_A(e^{i\theta})\) for Haar-random \(A\in U(N)\), where \(N = \log(T/2\pi)\). \end{principle} A key component of \hyperref[KSlaw]{Principle~{\xreffont\ref{KSlaw}}} is the identification \(N=\log(T/2\pi)\), where the equality means ``is an integer close to''.
 This is justified by ``equating the density of zeros''.
 When calculating asymptotics, where the only realistic hope is to make leading-order predictions, one can take \(N=\log T\).
 But for numerical comparison involving small numbers, the more precise choice of \(N\) is helpful.
-See \hyperref[x:subsection:kappa1]{Subsection~{\xreffont\ref{x:subsection:kappa1}}} for further discussion of \(N=\log T\).
+See \hyperref[kappa1]{Subsection~{\xreffont\ref{kappa1}}} for further discussion of \(N=\log T\).